banner

 2. CPU Cache Knowledge Related to Programmers - CoolShell

-What problems can arise from having too many connections in the TIME_WAIT state?
-How to solve them?
+What problems can arise from having too many time wait states?
+How to solve them?#

-The range of ports is 0-65535, excluding those occupied by the system and other services.
-Therefore, the number of available ports for TCP is actually not many.
-In this case, if a large number of connections remain in the TIME_WAIT state, it will prevent the use of these ports when other HTTP requests arrive.
-In other words, a continuous arrival of a certain amount of high-concurrency short connections will cause the server to refuse to serve a portion of clients due to insufficient port resources.
+The range of ports is 0-65535.
+After excluding the parts occupied by the system and other services, the number of available TCP ports is actually not many.
+In this case, if a large number of connections remain in the TIMEWAIT state, it will prevent these ports from being used when other HTTP requests arrive.
+In other words, a continuous arrival of a certain amount of high-concurrency short connections will cause the server to reject serving a portion of the clients due to insufficient port resources.

 Solution: